-We are excited to share with you our launch selection of ethical gifts that you can buy direct from the organisations we promote below all year round for every occasion or even just as a treat for you!
-We aim to grow this into a unique catalogue of ethical products and services so you know that your money is going to a good cause whilst treating you and your loved ones.
+indiGO Volunteers is excited to launch a selection of ethical gifts you can buy direct from the organisations we work with.
+You can buy them all year round and for every occasion.
+It’s easy – just browse our unique catalogue of ethical products and services, knowing that your money is going to a good cause whilst treating you and your loved ones.

-Each of the products or services we promote here serves at least one cause and supports local communities around the world.
+Each gift idea in our catalogue serves at least one cause and supports local communities around the world.
 You can follow the links to learn more about the stories behind each gift below.

-indiGO does not earn any money from this.
-All money spent on gifts goes directly to that organisation and therefore to support communities across the globe.
-We are just helping to spread visibility of these wonderful organisations and hopefully inspire you, so that when you wish to buy a gift, you buy an ethical gift.
+indiGO does not take any money from the sale of these gifts – all money spent on these items goes directly to that organisation to support communities across the globe.
+We are just here to spread visibility of these wonderful organisations and hopefully inspire you, so that when you wish to buy a gift, you buy an ethical one.

 In India for over 3000 years the caste system has meant that if you were born as one of the 250 million Dalits, also known as untouchables or outcastes, then your opportunities in life are extremely limited.
 The social limitations to this class includes education, health-care, employment and even places of worship.
 As a result of this hierarchical social class pyramid imagine how difficult it is to be an orphan amongst the Dalits – with no one to look out for them in a country where social services don’t exist and there are very few orphanages that could care for them.

 Their beautiful candle pots are handcrafted in the Dharavi slum in Mumbai by skilled Dalit potters.
 This work is reserved for the low caste as anything associated with the earth is considered lowly employment under the caste system of India.
 The pots are filled with blended beeswax and combine Eastern skill with Western design to make a great gift.
 Their new range of Indian spices is also now available on their website dalit.co.uk